 LE FUR, Anne-Valérie 👤

-► Résumé de l'article (fait par l'auteur): Companies would have a soul.
+► Article Summary (done by the Author): Companies would have a soul.
 The legislator thinks so, since the French law called "loi Pacte" of 22 May 2019 obliges managers to act in the Corporate Interest and allows companies to formulate themselves a « raison d'être ».
 Compliance Law does the same, relying on companies to save the world from corruption, slavery, terrorism and global warming, thus achieving Monumental goals.

 At first glance, the contours of Corporate Interest and « raison d’être » of the company are not far removed from the notion of Compliance Monumental Goals.
 This is not surprising, since the objective that presided over their introduction into the French Civil Code is the same as that underlying Compliance Law : to rethink the place of the company in the global Society, by affirming long-term values or concerns.
 This is a reason to use these corporate law concepts in the context of an X-ray of the concept of Monumental Goals.